sorhawell/forestFloor/README.md

 - implement some matrix/data.frame checks to avoid crash if non training feature matrix is forwarded to forestFloor()

+##### 1.9.2 (development)

+Features:
+ * Bootstrapping and stratification can also be seen as local increments and do influence the final RF prediction.
+To precisely assure, that all feature contributions for each observation do sum to the RF OOB-CV prediction, a new param bootstrapFC has been included.
+When set to TRUE, one extra column is added to FCmatrix(regression) or n.classes columns to the FCarray(classification).
+Each tree has a 'bootstrap local increment' (bootstrapLI). bootstrapLI = rootNode_rate - base_rate, where rootNode_rate is the bootstrapped sampled (inbag) class label distribution in root node, and base_rate is the overall class label distribution in training set. bootstrapFC is for a given observation the sum of bootstrapLI in those trees, where that observation was out-of-bag. bootstrapFC=TRUE does not change any visualization.

+Bug-fix:
+ * Until now, forestFloor has assumed for not fully grown trees of randomForest classification, that non-unaimous votes would be passed directly to the total ensemble vote.
+This is for the randomForest implementation incorrect, as majority vote is used both in terminal nodes and as default on ensemble level.
+A new setting majorityTerminal=TRUE for the low-level method forestFloor_randomForest_multiclass has been implemented.
+(Bonus info: This new setting can be reverted passing majorityTerminal=FALSE through forestFloor(...) and could probably be used to tweak randomForest into producing 'probability forest' / 'sklearn'-isch predictions.)

 1.9.0-1.9.1 (CRAN)
  - **New Features:**
  - user no longer have to use the trimTrees:cinbag to train a classification forest to obtain inbag counts as randomForest some time ago started to support inbag counts.
 Restrictions and error messages removed.